Akshat2430/Predicting_News_Popularity/README.md

 In this project, I will be crawling news websites to find articles and anticipate the likelihood of their virality.
 There hasn't been a significant amount of success in this field, with the best model not even hitting 70% accuracy.
 This project, done for the BiPolar Factory Internship, doesn't challenge that accuracy.
 However, there is another approach presented towards the end which I will consider in future projects that has the potential to beat this current accuracy.

 I have used the famous( and actually, the only one dealing with news popularity) UCI dataset containing a heterogeneous set of features about articles published by Mashable in a period of two years.
+Link: http://archive.ics.uci.edu/ml/datasets/Online+News+Popularity

 The goal is to predict the probability of shares being greater than a certain popularity threshold(defined by taking median of shares column of dataset).
 Naturally, logistic regression( which I trained as a neural network using keras) is the way to go.